Encouraging Creative Thinking

 Materialization of thought and feeling

-1. What would be a good material for this work?
+1. What are some materials to use for this work?

-3. What is very common, but has never been done in this material?
+3. What is very common, but has seldom been done with this material?
 Why?

 4. What would I change in my ideas if I used a different material?